-To delete the Setup password, as soon as the computer is turned on, press F10 when the monitor light turns green to enter Computer Setup.
+To delete the Setup password, as soon as the computer is turned on, press F10 before the computer boots to the operating system to enter Computer Setup.
 Press Enter to bypass the title screen, if necessary.

-- NOTE: If you do not press F10 at the appropriate time, you must restart the computer and again press F10 when the monitor light turns green to access the utility. - 3.
+- NOTE: If you do not press F10 at the appropriate time, you must restart the computer and again press F10 before the computer boots to the operating system to access the utility. - 3.
 When the key icon appears, type the current password followed by a slash (/) or alternate delimiter character as shown: current password/ - 4.
-Press Enter. - NOTE: Refer to National Keyboard Delimiter Characters on page 43 for information about the alternate delimiter characters.
+Press Enter. - NOTE: Refer to National Keyboard Delimiter Characters on page 45 for information about the alternate delimiter characters.
 The power-on password and setup password may also be changed using the Security options in Computer Setup.